Bernie Sanders confronts former Starbucks CEO Howard Schultz on company's labor practices - KTVZ

 “Starbucks follows its guiding principles, lives its mission and values, celebrates diversity and inclusion, and welcomes all on the belief that our differences make us better and stronger,” he said.
 “We are a different kind of public company that balances profitability with social conscience.
 Aspiring to achieve that vision has been my life’s work.”

-Schultz praised the generous perks and benefits Starbucks offers.
-He acknowledged that when he returned last year it was because the company had “lost its way,” but said that it is now back on track.
+Schultz on Wednesday praised the generous perks and benefits Starbucks offers.
+He acknowledged in his prepared remarks that when he returned last year it was because the company had “lost its way,” but said that it is now back on track.

 That rosy image of the company, however, has been tainted by the high-profile efforts by Starbucks against the union, which unfolded under Schultz’s leadership in 2022 and into this year.